What is the value of your brand to customers? Take a look at your value proposition.

 Value Proposition Example #5: Skillshare

-The Value Proposition: “Explore your creativity with thousands of hands-on classes.”
+The Value Proposition: “Become a pro with thousands of creative classes.”

 Why it Works: Skillshare makes its purpose clear: it’s an online database of classes designed for anyone to take.

-The first sentence appeals directly to its target audience: creative minds who desire to learn and improve, perhaps without the resources to do it.
+The first sentence appeals directly to its target audience: become a pro with thousands of creative classes – even if you didn’t have access to classes before.
 Further down, it expands the value prop in a list of action-focused ways to get creative—learn, tune in, go from dabbler to master, and connect.

 It serves up all the valuable ways someone can use their platform to become better at anything.